hasinirajasinghe/Ballet-Trivia/README.md

 <link to the game>

 Ballet Trivia is a game for players(dancers) who wants to test their ballet terminology.
 Ballet terminology is an important aspect of exams that most dancers have to take, thus a more fun way to learn would be through a game!
-It is a single-player game that consists of questions of different levels of difficulty, and the goal is to try to score the highest as possible.
+It is a single-player game that consists of questions of different levels of difficulty.
 Players will have the choice to restart the game as many times as they desire after each round, and the questions will be given in a randomized order every round.
 ## How to Play
 A spin on learning ballet terminology.
 Goal of the game is to answer as many questions as correctly as possible.
 All questions are multiple choice questions.
 ## Project Images